Posted Thu, Aug 29, 2024

 On Wednesday evening, I attended the inaugural Alphabet Soup Shindig at Raleigh’s Whiskey Kitchen, and was thrilled to see how great of a turnout there was.
 This networking event was open to all members of the textile industry, and was an incredible opportunity for people to meet, collaborate, and learn more about all areas of the field.

 Thursday was the last day of Techtextil North America, and I had one last conversation to moderate.
-“Empowering Women at Work: Bridging the PPE and Workwear Equity Gap through Fit and Digital Innovation” was a great discussion, and I learned an immense amount from an amazing panel of women.
+“Empowering Women at Work: Bridging the PPE and Workwear Equity Gap through Fit and Digital Innovation” was a great discussion; I learned an immense amount from an amazing panel of women.
 Melissa Dixon, Cassandra Kwon, and Kelly Franko all are passionate about gender equity and workplace safety for women.
 Kelly is the Founder and President of a women’s safety apparel company, and Melissa Dixon is the Director of Product Management at National Safety Apparel.
 We spoke about the challenges women face in accessing properly fitted protective gear and workwear, and how digitalization is paving the way for innovative solutions and a more secure work environment for all.

 Later in the day, I had the pleasure of introducing the Techtextil North America tech talk: Unlocking "Made in America" - with Julie Rader at Walmart + Beth Esponnette at unspun™ - and was thrilled to have a twinning moment with Julie wearing our Walmart + American Giant tshirts, which are Made in America.